Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Background theory

 \subsection{Imaging in inhomogeneous $B_0$ and $B_1$ fields}

-ZTE sequences, due to the radial measurement of signals decaying with $T_2^*$ without spin refocusing, are particularly sensitive to artifacts arising from $B_0$ inhomogeneity.
+ZTE sequences are particularly sensitive to artifacts arising from $B_0$ inhomogeneity, due to their radial acquisition of signals undergoing $T_2^*$ decay without spin refocusing.
 Under these circumstances, the reconstruction of $k$-space using algorithms agnostic to the physics of the problem tends to exhibit blurring, anisotropic degradation of resolution, and hyperintense bands in pixels where the encoding field ($\vec{B}_0 (\vec{r}) + \vec{g}_\text{enc}(\vec{r},t)$) is extremal.
 In addition, the use of solenoidal coils results in a spatial modulation of both the transmission and reception efficiencies.
 This fact causes two effects: (i) a defective FA calibration, since the Rabi flops reflect the integrated contribution of all spins that have been excited with a position-dependent FA, which depends on the deviation of the $B_1$ field from its average value; and (ii) a spatial modulation of brightness in the reconstruction even if the FA is homogeneous across the entire sample.
 This indeterminacy is especially critical when employing a variable-flip-angle (VFA) method for $T_1$ quantification (see Sec.~\ref{sec:theory_relax_maps}).
 To overcome the uncertainties caused by the presence of magnetic field inhomogeneities, prior knowledge of the distributions of $B_0(\vec{r})$ and $B_1(\vec{r})$ is essential.